niraljshah/SupervisedLearningOverview/README.rst

   - Column numbers for the predictors in the form of a LIST
       Default: It will take all columns except the last one.
   - Column number for the response in the form of a LIST
       Default: It will take the last column.
   - Test size in Float Ex.
 0.3 for 30% Test Size.
-Default: 0.25
+      Default: 0.25 (25% Test size) will be assumed.

 ----